codahale/veil-java/README.md

 1. Veil messages can be read by all of the intended recipients.
 None of the recipients can modify the message or forge additional messages.
 2. Veil messages are tamper-proof.
-If a single bit of the entire message is changed, none of the message can be decrypted.
+If a single bit of the entire message is changed, all of the recipients will know.
 3. Veil messages are non-repudiable.
 4. Veil messages are indistinguishable from random noise, revealing no metadata about recipients' identities, number of recipients, etc.